-- Follow the product information leaflet strictly when applying the treatment - Treatment should applied to dry hair, to all areas of scalp, and to all hairs from their roots to their tips - Usually, two applications, 7 days apart are needed to kill the lice that have hatched after the first application - Head lice shampoos are less effective than lotions, as they are diluted too much and have an insufficient contact time to kill eggs - Wet combing or dimeticone 4% lotion is generally recommended as the first line treatment for those who are pregnant or breastfeeding, young children aged 6 months to 2 years, and people with asthma or eczema
+- Follow the product information leaflet strictly when applying the treatment and ensure it is repeated at the instructed intervals.
+Insecticides should be applied to dry hair, to all areas of scalp, and to all hairs from their roots to tips. - Head lice shampoos are less effective than lotions, as they are diluted too much and have an insufficient contact time to kill eggs. - Wet combing or dimeticone 4% lotion is generally recommended as the first line treatment for those who are pregnant or breastfeeding, young children aged 6 months to 2 years, and people with asthma or eczema.